Terms used:

 Assessment: At least one partner must have passed the complete STAR 5 dance assessment

-• Pattern Dance One: two Sequences of the European Waltz
+- Pattern Dance One: three Sequences of the Ten-Fox

-• Pattern Dance Two: four Sequences of the Foxtrot
+- Pattern Dance Two: two Sequences of the European Waltz

 STAR 8/9 Pattern Dance